 Speaking of which, take a 20-minute trip from Pride & Country to Birch Run Premium Outlets and your weekend will include saving upwards of 65% from more than 100 designer and name-brand outlet stores, including Nike, Columbia, Kate Spade New York, and Pottery Barn!

 Lunch: If you’re not having a picnic on the water with Johnny Panther (or grabbing lunch at Pride & Country or near the Outlets), Fralia’s is a lunch-only spot in Old Town worth sticking around for!
 Enjoy outstanding deli sandwiches, salads, and homemade soups, and good luck choosing between the Georgia Reuben, Grilled Havarti, or the Goodfella with prosciutto, fresh mozzarella, and more on Focaccia.

 Get Creative: Attend a class or book a private session at Board & Brush Creative Studio, the place to be to build on-trend, farmhouse classic, and inspirational pieces of decor for your home.
-Or head to paint-your-own studio Painterly Pottery, and select your item, your paint palette, and the unique souvenir you’ll create from your time in Saginaw!
-(Just across the road, Marshall M. Fredericks Sculpture Museum features a collection of 2,000+ objects spanning the 70-year career of the Detroit-based public sculptor, and the gift shop here is exquisite, too!)
+Or, visit Marshall M. Fredericks Sculpture Museum to see a collection of 2,000+ objects spanning the 70-year career of the Detroit-based public sculptor (the gift shop here is exquisite, too!).